-As can be seen from his full CV (which is very long), the range of disciplines he covers is unusually diverse.
+As can be seen from his full CV, the range of disciplines he covers is unusually diverse.
 For example:

 He has been ranked in Chambers and Partners and in the Legal 500 for over 20 years and certain themes can be discerned from the comments made about him during that time.
 These include his determination to understand all aspects of a case rather than just the big picture, making it possible to spot solutions (and problems) which others might miss; his aptitude for thinking creatively about the law to achieve practical solutions, taking concepts from one field and applying them to others; his ability to express complex points in a simple and attractive way; his faculty for communicating with clients and understanding their concerns and objectives, and his strategic approach to dispute resolution.
 He enjoys working as part of a team and he likes examining witnesses (his longest ever cross examination took the best part of a month).